Straight man: Popular culture

 The role is still found today in sitcoms and several Japanese comedy manga, where they are known as tsukkomi.
 Prominent sitcom characters illustrating this role include Jim Halpert from The Office, Michael Bluth from Arrested Development, and Ann Perkins from Parks and Recreation.
-Some notable tsukkomi characters include Shinpachi Shimura and Toshiro Hijikata from Gintama, Himeko from Sket Dance, Saiki Kusuo from The Disastrous Life of Saiki K., Mio Naganohara from Nichijou, and Tadakuni from Daily Lives of High School Boys.
+Some notable tsukkomi characters include Shinpachi Shimura and Toshiro Hijikata from Gintama, Kyon from The Melancholy of Haruhi Suzumiya, Himeko from Sket Dance, Saiki Kusuo from The Disastrous Life of Saiki K., Mio Naganohara from Nichijou, and Tadakuni from Daily Lives of High School Boys.